 - A custodial parent denying scheduled visitation to a noncustodial parent

-- A former spouse withholding alimony payments
+- A former spouse withholding spousal maintenance payments

 - A former spouse violating other equitable distribution terms, such as refusing to sell the marital home when the agreement requires a sale

 When a party faces these hardships and needs the court’s help, our firm can assist them in filing a Motion to Enforce Litigants’ Rights.
 The court should hear the request and could take various legal actions against the party to make things right.
 In some serious cases, the court can even find the party in contempt, exposing them to even further legal issues.